 Unlike some “template” website builders, WordPress is great for search engine optimization (SEO).
 It includes built-in SEO tools and you can also add SEO plugins for even more SEO features.
 (I recommend the Yoast SEO plugin.)
 Plus, your SEO efforts will direct traffic to YOUR site — not to a hosted platform like wordpress.com or blogger.com.

 WordPress is one of the most common website platforms that other companies integrate with.
 Many of them have built-in integration with WordPress and others have WordPress plugins available.
-For example, most email newsletter service providers integrate with WordPress websites.
+For example, most email newsletter service providers integrate with WordPress websites (including my favorite: ConvertKit).
 There are also integrations with LeadPages, Google Analytics, Facebook Ads and more.

 Start writing now while the thoughts are fresh in your mind… and save it as a draft until it’s ready to be published.
 Have an upcoming vacation?
 Write your blog posts ahead of time and schedule them to publish while you’re gone.

-You can setup passwords on individual pages or posts to hide them from the public.
-I have also setup password-protection for an entire blog category!
+You can setup passwords on individual pages or blog posts to hide them from the public.
+I have also setup password-protection for a client’s entire blog category!

 You can setup users with different permissions.
 Setup administrators to manage your entire website and setup authors to just write content.
 You can also setup subscribers – and let them manage their own profile.
 You can even choose to only let registered users leave comments on your blog.